 SMBs often measure success by the top of the funnel.
 Leadership celebrates full pipelines without questioning how much revenue any of those names create.
 A 2024 HubSpot report showed that 61 percent of marketers struggle to produce qualified leads even though many can brag about volume.
 That tension reveals a deeper issue.
 Lead quantity is not proof of growth.
 It is a distraction that hides weak decision-making.
+This is one reason more SMBs are reconsidering fragmented marketing models and looking for subscription-based support that makes lead quality, accountability, and cost easier to evaluate.

 The Illusion of Momentum